-City Mix is an 18+ meetup for all that identify as gay, bi, trans, and everything in between.
-Meet new people and talk about all the things important to you in a fun and safe environment including dating/relationships, stigma/discrimination, hotter safe sex, HIV/AIDS, and more.
+Meet new people and talk about all the things important to you in a fun and safe environment including dating/relationships, stigma/discrimination, hotter safer sex, HIV/AIDS, and more.
 Some come to a meetup out of curiosity.
 For many, the group has become a meaningful band of friends.
 Give us a try and see how City Mix feels to you!

-A safe space for gay, bi, and trans individuals living with HIV to get together and just be yourself without worrying about the stigma of status.
-Our events are casual and low key so that everyone can feel comfortable.
+A safe space for individuals living with HIV to get together and just be yourself without worrying about the stigma of status.
+Our meetups are casual and low key so that everyone can feel comfortable.
 Meet new people and join us for informal, optimistic, and fun discussions about challenges and accomplishments of living with HIV including sex, relationships, health updates, and more.
-Whether you’re newly diagnosed or have been living with HIV for years, everyone 18 and over is welcome.
+Whether you’re newly diagnosed or have been living with HIV for years, all are welcome.

-CAB serves Tampa Bay with programs that convene gay/bi community members and alliance organizations with opportunities to learn, have spirited dialogue, and contribute to the development and ongoing evaluation of METRO programs.
-We serve our community through outreach and networking with a focus on improving access to resources and services for those living with, or are at risk of contracting HIV.
+CAB serves Tampa Bay with programs that convene community members with opportunities to learn, have spirited dialogue, and contribute to the development and ongoing evaluation of METRO programs.
+We serve our community through outreach and networking with a focus on improving access to resources and services for those living with or are at risk of contracting HIV.
 CAB brings people together for collaboration towards promoting total health, wellness, and community.
 You care about that.
 Join CAB today!

 Young Minds educates, increases awareness, and prevents substance misuse and HIV/AIDS through interactive group sessions, 1-on-1 goal setting, and social activities.
 A program for young people between the ages of 13-24 that reside in Hillsborough or Pinellas Counties.